RWS/Sdl-studio-powershell-toolkit/README.md

 ## Installation
 1. **Download the Files:**
     - Ensure you have downloaded all necessary files for the toolkit, including the sample roundtrip scripts and PowerShell modules.
-These files should be obtained from the provided source or repository.
-[Download Toolkit Files](https://github.com/RWS/Sdl-studio-powershell-toolkit/releases/tag/3.0.0.0)
+These files are available at the [official releases page](https://github.com/RWS/Sdl-studio-powershell-toolkit/releases).
+Be sure to download the latest release to ensure you have the most up-to-date version of the toolkit.
     - After downloading, you may need to **unblock the zip file**.
 For instructions on how to unblock files, see [Ensuring File Permissions for Toolkit File](#ensuring-file-permissions-for-toolkit-files).
 2. **Create Required Folders:**
     - First, create the following folders if they do not already exist: